h15200/notes/go.md

 }
 ```

+- structs, like arrays, are VALUE types! `structA := structB` will create a new struct decoupled from the copy

 // will not export to other packages because props start LOWERCASE.
 Must be Uppercase to export

 ### accessing struct fields